The procurement process

 Step 9: Purchasing and ordering

 Once the contract is signed by both parties, the procurement process is complete.
-The customer then places his purchase order with the supplier in order to order the goods or services that have been procured.
+The client then places his purchase order with the supplier in order to order the goods or services that have been procured.